 Most property management companies receive their payment as a deduction from your monthly rent.
 As such, these companies are motivated to ensure that your rent gets paid on time, every time.
 Using a property management company can help you stay on top of enforcing lease policies if rent is not paid or is repeatedly paid late.

 If you’re a landlord, you probably have your hands full with your properties.
-Taking care of rental properties and tenants is often a full-time job, even if you only have one home in your portfolio.
+Taking care of rental properties and residents is often a full-time job, even if you only have one home in your portfolio.

 There’s just so much that goes into the job – a million details, processes, and situations must be handled carefully and correctly.
 All of this adds up to a lot of time spent in property management.